-The project is located within Montgomery County, which is included in the Philadelphia-Wilmington-Atlantic City Nonattainment Area, PA-NJ-MD-DE (Philadelphia-Wilmington-Atlantic City Area) marginal ozone nonattainment for the 2008 8-hour ozone (oxides of nitrogen [NOx] and hydrocarbons [HC]) NAAQS (Appendix A).
+The project is located within Montgomery County, which is included in the Philadelphia-Wilmington-Atlantic City 8-hour Ozone Marginal Nonattainment Area (2008 Standard), PA-NJ-MD-DE (Philadelphia-Wilmington-Atlantic City Area).
+Ozone is controlled through the regulation of its precursor emissions, which include oxides of nitrogen (NOx) and volatile organic compounds (VOCs).
+Additionally, Montgomery County is also part of a "maintenance area" for previous violations of the 2006 Particulate Matter (PM{2.5)} NAAQS.